 Certified by DFI

-A general introduction to the use of digital payments in humanitarian aid – focusing on the mechanics of digital aid.
+This 5-week course provides a general introduction to the use of digital payments in humanitarian aid, and the mechanics used for delivering digital aid.

 This course is a general introduction to the use of digital payments in humanitarian aid.
 We focus on the mechanics of digital humanitarian cash transfers from the perspective of those distributing cash (humanitarian agencies) as well as those receiving it (beneficiaries).
 We also explore the benefits of digitized aid and the reality: that many programs are limited by the extreme conditions in which they operate.
 Along this journey, we pull from best practice in both the humanitarian and private sectors; counter popular assumptions; and ground recommendations with voices from humanitarian implementers, private sector partners, and the beneficiaries we want to serve.